 Book Reservation Online

-GLASSWARE: Due to safety concerns, no glass will be allowed inside the tent on Friday and Saturday night.
+CAN I BRING GLASSWARE INTO THE BIER HALL?
+Due to safety concerns, no glass will be allowed inside the Alpine Restaurant or Klubhaus on Friday and Saturday night.
 Thank you for your cooperation!

-DRINKING VESSELS: You can bring your own cup, stein, vase, tupperware or other drinking vessel to Oktoberfest as long as it doesn’t shard (like glass) and/or doesn’t have high potential to break into sharp pieces.
+WHAT DRINKING VESSELS AM I ALLOWED TO BRING INSIDE THE BIER HALL?
+You can bring your own cup, stein, vase, tupperware or other drinking vessel to Oktoberfest as long as it doesn’t shard (like glass) and/or doesn’t have high potential to break into sharp pieces.
 Please note that at Oktoberfest we will not fill your stein directly.
 We sell our bier in 16 oz. sizes and you can then pour the bier into your chosen drinking vessel.

-TABLE RESERVATIONS: The Alpine Village does not reserve tables at Oktoberfest.
+CAN I RESERVE A TABLE IN THE BIER HALL?
+Group VIP admission ticket holders may reserve tables in the restaurant, but these tables are limited.
+The Alpine Village does not reserve tables at Oktoberfest for General Admission ticket holders.
 Table space can be claimed on a first-come, first-serve basis.

-AGE RESTRICTIONS: Sunday is an all-ages event; On Friday and Saturday you must be 21 years or older to enter Oktoberfest.
+WHAT ARE THE AGE RESTRICTIONS?
+Sunday is an all-ages event; On Friday and Saturday you must be 21 years or older to enter Oktoberfest.
 All valid ID’s are accepted provided we can read them and verify their authenticity.

 HOW MUCH IS THE PARKING FEE?
 Parking is completely FREE though it is impacted.
 Arrive early for easy parking and, please, be kind to your fellow revelers and respect the surrounding neighborhood.
 We encourage you to always have a designated driver or to use a ride service like Uber, Lyft, or Taxis.